Jack Grisman: Pre-war life

-Grisman was born in Hereford Herefordshire the eldest son of a postman, he was educated in the local council school where he matured rapidly towards the end of his time and became very keen on swimming and rugby football.
+Grisman was born in Hereford Herefordshire the eldest son of a postman, Willliam Charles Grisman and his wife Gertrude Ellen.
+He was educated in the local council school where he matured rapidly towards the end of his time and became very keen on swimming and rugby football.
 He wanted to see some of the world, play sports and work in engineering and quickly identified the Royal Air Force as a good opportunity so enlisted as an aircraft apprentice on 13 January 1931 to train at No. 1 School of Technical Training RAF, RAF Halton he graduated in December 1933 as an aircraftman 2nd class (service number 565127) posted to No. 10 Squadron RAF at RAF Boscombe Down to service Handley Page Heyford bombers.
 By January 1936 he was a leading aircraftman posted to Basra in Iraqas an engine fitter but in November 1936 he was appointed driver with the British Embassy in Baghdad.
 In early 1938 Grisman joined No. 28 Squadron RAF as a rigger and fitter but also an air gunner on what was then known as the North West Frontier.
 He enjoyed flying and applied for aircrew duties and qualified being posted to England in December 1938 to train at RAF Mildenhall as an "Observer", an aircrew role which combined the duties of navigator and bomb aimer.
 On 27 July 1939 he joined No. 99 Squadron which was flying Vickers Wellington bombers from RAF Mildenhall.